The Northern Scratchbox Turkey Call... "Gobblers buy it – you should, too!"

 It's very unlikely that the turkeys where you hunt have ever heard it before.

 Unlike mass-produced calls, it's individually made and hand-tuned.

-It has the reputation of The Everyday Hunter® behind it, so Steve has a personal interest in each call he makes.
+It has the reputation of The Everyday Hunter® behind it, so I have a personal interest in each call I make.

 If it doesn't have a turkey in it, it's discarded, so you won't buy a "lemon."

 Scratchbox calls are generally low-volume calls... known for their softness.
 I found that out with the first gobbler I called in with a scratchbox.
-He was roosting in a tree about 50 yards away.
+He was roosting in a tree less than 50 yards away.
 I had made three of the softest tree yelps I could make -- so soft I wasn't sure even MY ears could hear them.
 After gobbling on the roost for a half hour, the big bird pitched down to my right.
 He knew exactly where the call came from, and headed right for me.
-(Every call is made with his memory in mind.)
+(I make every call with the memory of that gobbler in mind.)